 University of Law London

 Representative transactions include advising:

-- Amazon on their application to the United Arab Emirates Central Bank for a category III license to provide Retail Payment Services to customers in the United Arab Emirates;
+- Amazon on its application to the United Arab Emirates Central Bank for a category III licence to provide Retail Payment Services to customers in the United Arab Emirates;

-- a digital (app-based) mobile wallet provider on their application to the United Arab Emirates Central Bank for a license to provide Stored Value Facility and Retail Payment Services to customers in the United Arab Emirates including crypto-currency services;
+- a digital (app-based) mobile wallet provider on its application to the United Arab Emirates Central Bank for a licence to provide Stored Value Facility and Retail Payment Services to customers in the United Arab Emirates including crypto-currency services;

 - a buy now pay later (app-based) platform on payment services regulations in the United Arab Emirates;

 - on the establishment of qualified investor funds in the Abu Dhabi Global Market and the licensing and establishment of category 3C fund managers;

 - with respect to regulatory due diligence on merger and acquisitions arrangements to effect transfers of business and subsequent change in control applications to the Financial Conduct Authority, Prudential Regulation Authority and the Dubai Financial Service Authority.
 This included coordination of local counsel in multiple jurisdictions for regulatory approvals and notifications;

 - on regulatory enforcement matters including investigations into individuals in breach of the Dubai Financial Services Authority rules and regulations;